lovenoble/roulette-betting-backend/tests/README.md

 PASSWORD=7x03KXhusruJtv5H
 PRIVATE=ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
       ```
-  5. Then enter your MetaMask testing account information.
+  4. A testing account is already setup with the above credentials.
+To setup another, enter your MetaMask testing account information to the .env file.
 Your 12 key MetaMask pass phrase keys are entered into indiviual fields (`METAMASK_PASSPHRASE01=`, `METAMASK_PASSPHRASE02=`, ... etc) without any whitespaces.
 Enter a local password for MetaMask in `PASSWORD`.
 Finally, enter your MetaMask testing account private key into `PRIVATE=` so that the testing account can be imported by Selenium WebDriver during the e2e tests.
-  6. Move the downloaded Chrome installer file into /tests/mac_chrome, install Chrome to that directory.
+  5. Move the downloaded Chrome installer file into /tests/mac_chrome, install Chrome to that directory.
-  7. After Chrome has been installed in /tests/mac_chrome, open it at least once and provide it normal system permissions.
+  6. After Chrome has been installed in /tests/mac_chrome, open it at least once and provide it normal system permissions.
-  8. After all dependencies are installed, .env is setup, and Chrome binary is setup, then while in /tests:
+  7. After all dependencies are installed, .env is setup, and Chrome binary is setup, then while in /tests:
     *  `npm test`

 ## Test file structure